-Bearded dragon owners need to know about all the illnesses and injuries their pets may suffer; after all, we want them to live a long and healthy life!
+Bearded dragon owners need to know about all the illnesses and injuries their pets may suffer; after all, we want them to live long and healthy lives!

 But most beardie owners don’t know what a cloacal prolapse is, what causes it, and how to handle it.

-It’s a severe problem and potentially deadly if not taken care of right away, so let’s get some clarity on this issue.
+It’s a severe and potentially deadly problem if not taken care of right away, so let’s clarify this issue.

-A pink bulge coming out of your bearded dragon’s rear end indicates a cloacal prolapse, which means part or all of an organ has come out through the cloaca.
-A prolapse usually occurs when a bearded dragon strains to defecate or lay eggs.
+A pink bulge coming out of your bearded dragon’s rear end indicates a cloacal prolapse, which means an organ has come out through the cloaca.
+It happens when a bearded dragon strains to defecate or lay eggs.
 Apply gentle pressure to the pink tissue from the outside in with well-lubricated finger pads to treat it.

-If a prolapse is not taken care of quickly, there is a risk of the affected organs dying.
+If a prolapse is not taken care of quickly, the affected organs are at risk of dying.